 If you think the use of trigger warnings on college campuses coddles students and stunts intellectual growth, you don’t understand trigger warnings.
 A trigger warning is not censorship and it is not topic avoidance.
 Trigger warnings, or content notes, are a simple way to respect other people’s boundaries without intruding on their privacy.

 Consider this hypothetical scenario between co-workers Charlie and Jamie: Jamie’s partner recently killed themself.
 If Charlie knows about Jamie’s loss, it would be cruel to nonchalantly strike up a conversation about suicide attempts.
 Even if Charlie doesn’t know about Jamie’s loss, Charlie is aware that tragedies happen to everyone and thus it would still be insensitive to discuss self-harm in a brainstorming session without first letting all attendees know it was on the agenda.
 That courtesy is a trigger warning.

-Read entire article on Wear Your Voice Mag
+Published first at Wear Your Voice Mag

 If you or someone you know is in immediate danger, call your local emergency number.
 The numbers listed here are the commonly used numbers for the stated region, the numbers can vary greatly depending on where you live.
 If you don't know your country's equivalent to 911, this wiki page and The Lifeline Foundation have comprehensive listings.